Frequently Asked Questions

 Every patient needs to be evaluated by one of our practitioners.
-An initial visit is about one hour in length.
 Our doctors will review your condition and determine if you qualify under Maine State Medical Marijuana Law.

 • If you do qualify, then you will be provided with one of our Tamper Proof Certificates, allowing you to use marijuana legally in the state of Maine.

 • If you do not qualify, then our practitioner will outline a plan for how you may qualify in the future.